-> This post will walk you through all of the modes of C major.
-To find a mode, pick any red note on the diagram below and read clockwise to get the mode starting on that note.
+This post will walk you through all of the modes of C major.
+To find a mode, pick any white key on the piano and play to the right to get the mode starting on that note.

 The C major scale is the foundation that the rest of western music theory sits on.
 If you master it, you get a bunch of cool chords and scales for free, along with a window into a huge swath of our musical culture.